-Let's notice that the river Oti does not belong to the protected area; it is crossing the protected area.
-The water intake does not affect the conservation of the wildlife area.
+The water intake from the river is within the reserve.
+This intake does not affect the conservation of the wildlife area.
 The additional study will also ensure to minimize potential impacts on habitats and ecosystems.

 Map 3: Localization of project site v/s old boundaries of the Oti-Kera-Mandouri